What is enterprise feedback management?

 ● This knowledge might assist your company in optimizing its business procedures.

-● Before EFM became available, companies used to obtain consumer feedback using manual paper-based methods.
+● Before EFM became available, companies used to obtain consumer and customer feedback using manual paper-based methods.

 Some tips for using Enterprise Client Feedback survey tools

 It’s vital to think about the following points while choosing EFM survey tools: